Aditya Chopra: Paani

 In November 2012, YRF green-lit their first Indian-American war drama co-production titled Paani with DreamWorks Pictures.
 The film was to be helmed by Shekhar Kapur and Sushant Singh Rajput was signed for the lead role in December of the same year.
 Principal photography was to start in June 2013, and it was planned as a December 2015 release by both Chopra and Kapur.
 A. R. Rahman was roped in to score the music of the film and pre-production work started in January 2013 with the entire cast and crew at YRF Studios.

 In February 2013, Sanjay Leela Bhansali offered the lead role to Rajput in his Shakespearean tragic romance Ram-Leela, which was scheduled to be shot throughout the year 2013.
 Chopra, however, advised Rajput to turn down the role to focus solely on Paani and led Bhansali to sign Ranveer Singh (through YRF Talent) instead.
-In November 2013, Chopra shelved Paani stating the poor financial performance of Rajput's Shuddh Desi Romance and affordability issues faced by YRF during pre-production work.
+In November 2013, Chopra shelved Paani stating affordability issues faced by YRF during pre-production work.
 Ram-Leela meanwhile opened to overwhelming critical and box office success in the same period with both Bhansali and Singh being awarded extensively for their work.

 Rajput was later signed for another independent YRF projects; Detective Byomkesh Bakshy scheduled to release in April 2015.